CapricanDRJ/HadesStarCommunityData/docs/corp/57cf978e641d31d175df8379554eaec9b6bd45e243b7dfc19072726a341cd9ff/index.md

 ```
-Recruiting X-304 pilots to defeat the Goa'uld!}
+Recruiting X-304 pilots to defeat the Goa'uld!
 ```
 ### Whitestar Bonus ❌